chzh-794/e2b-on-oci/README.md

 - **terraform-policies**, **terraform-base**, and **terraform-cluster** remain separate stacks so you can iterate on cluster resources without recreating networking/DB resources.
 Package three stacks and apply them in order: (1) IAM-only `e2b-oci-policies.zip`, (2) `e2b-oci-stack.zip` (base), (3) `e2b-oci-cluster.zip` (cluster).
 - **packages/** source code is staged to instances and built directly on the target hosts (no cross-compilation needed).
 - **deploy-poc.sh** reads `deploy.env`, connects through the bastion, installs dependencies, uploads env files/binaries, and downloads Firecracker assets.
+Services are wired for OCI Object Storage + OCIR (no Local storage/registry).
 - **terraform-cluster** user-data now enables the `e2b-cleanup-network.timer` on the client pool, which runs every minute to delete idle `ns-*` namespaces and detach orphaned `nbd` devices so template builds never exhaust the slot pool.
 - **deploy-services.sh** copies the Nomad job files and runs `nomad job run` for orchestrator, API, client-proxy, and template-manager.
 - **db/init-db.sh** seeds the managed PostgreSQL instance (schema + API keys).
 Automatically called by `deploy-poc.sh` Phase 1d.